 If you’re looking for some ESL or EFL review activities and games, you’ve come to the right place.
-Keep on reading for my favourite review games to check out!
+Keep on reading for my favourite ESL review games to check out!
 And, don’t forget to provide your students with lots of opportunities for review in class.

 Best ESL Review Activities

-If you’re looking to make sure your students understood what you taught them in a previous lesson, consider using one of these top 10 ESL review activities and games.
+If you’re looking to make sure your students understood what you taught them in a previous lesson, consider using one of these ESL review activities and games.
 They’re fun, engaging and interesting, which will equal happy students and happy teachers!

-Most of them are appropriate for just about any age or level of student, just adjust them accordingly.
+Most of them are appropriate for just about any age or level of students, just adjust them accordingly.
 Click on the titles of each ESL review game to be taken to the full description of the activity.

 #1: Odd One Out ESL Review Game